hattajr/vscode-vim-setup/README.md

     }
       ```
 1. Install **which-key** vscode extension and copy the **which-key** extension settings from  `setting.json` file into you vscode settings.
-1. You also need to cop the `keybindings.json` file into your vscode settings (vscode `keybindings.json`).
+1. You also need to copy the `keybindings.json` file into your vscode settings (vscode `keybindings.json`).